-1. Prepare three shallow bowls for the dredging process.
-Place the gluten-free flour in one, the breadcrumbs and Parmesan in another, and the egg in the third.
+1. Prepare 3 shallow bowls for the dredging process.
+Place the gluten-free flour in 1, the bread crumbs and Parmesan in another, and the egg in the other.
 Season each with a good pinch of salt and pepper and stir to combine.

 2. Season the cutlets with salt and pepper on both sides.
 Heat a 10-inch nonstick or cast-iron pan over low heat and add the olive oil.

 3. While the pan heats up, dredge your cutlets.
 Dip each cutlet into the flour, coating every last bit, then shake off any extra flour (tongs work well for this part) and dip into the beaten egg.
-Coat well, lift to drain off any extra egg, and dip in the breadcrumb-cheese mixture, pressing down a little to make sure as much mixture is sticking as possible.
+Coat well, lift to drain off any extra egg, and dip in the bread-crumb mixture, pressing down a little to make sure as much mixture is sticking as possible.
 If your shallow bowls are big enough, do both cutlets at the same time.
-Otherwise, do one first, place it in the pan to start cooking, the prepare the second one.
+Otherwise, do 1 first, place it in the pan to start cooking, then prepare the other one.

-5. While the chicken cooks, slice your mozzarella, turn your broiler on to high, and prepare a baking sheet lined with a cooling rack.
+5. While the chicken cooks, slice the mozzarella, turn on the broiler to high, and prepare a baking sheet lined with a cooling rack.

-6. Remove the chicken to the baking sheet and spoon 2 tablespoons marinara sauce over each piece.
-Top with a slice of mozzarella, and place under the broiler for 3 minutes, or until the cheese is melted and just beginning to blister.
+6. Remove the chicken to the baking sheet and spoon 2 tablespoons of the marinara sauce over each piece.
+Top with a slice of mozzarella and place under the broiler until the cheese is melted and just beginning to blister, about 3 minutes.